gogog01-29-2021/241002-Drawing-Editor/README.md

 Chat GPT Prompt"After creating objectg and highlighting it I want to move it " "This functions still undefined"
 "update .java"
+"Create new class of rectangle of which helps select "  : class SelectionRectangle

 A. Layer as Canvas Layer